Augusto Pinochet: Military career

-In 1956, Pinochet and a group of young officers were chosen to form a military mission to collaborate in the organization of the War Academy of Ecuador in Quito.
-He remained with the Quito mission for four-and-a-half years, during which time he studied geopolitics, military geography and military intelligence.
-At the end of 1959 he returned to Chile and was sent to General Headquarters of the 1st Army Division, based in Antofagasta.
+In 1956, Pinochet and a group of young officers were chosen to collaborate in the organization of the War Academy of Ecuador in Quito.
+He remained with the Quito mission for four and a half years, during which time he studied geopolitics, military geography and military intelligence.
+At the end of 1959, he returned to Chile and was sent to General Headquarters of the 1st Army Division, based in Antofagasta.
 The following year, he was appointed commander of the "Esmeralda" Regiment.
-Due to his success in this position, he was appointed Sub-director of the War Academy in 1963.
+Due to his success in this position, he was appointed sub-director of the War Academy in 1963.
 In 1968, he was named Chief of Staff of the 2nd Army Division, based in Santiago, and at the end of that year, he was promoted to brigadier general and Commander in Chief of the 6th Division, garrisoned in Iquique.
 In his new function, he was also appointed Intendent of the Tarapacá Province.

 In January 1971, Pinochet was promoted to division general and was named General Commander of the Santiago Army Garrison.
-On 8 June 1971, following the assassination of Edmundo Perez Zujovic by left-wing radicals, Allende appointed Pinochet a supreme authority of Santiago province, imposing a military curfew in the process, which was later lifted.
+On 8 June 1971, following the assassination of Edmundo Pérez Zujovic by left-wing radicals, Allende appointed Pinochet a supreme authority of Santiago province, imposing a military curfew in the process, which was later lifted.
 However, on 2 December 1971, following a series of peaceful protests against economic policies of Allende, the curfew was re-installed, all protests prohibited, with Pinochet leading the crackdown on anti-Allende protests.
 At the beginning of 1972, he was appointed General Chief of Staff of the Army.
 With rising domestic strife in Chile, after General Prats resigned his position, Pinochet was appointed commander-in-chief of the Army on 23 August 1973 by President Salvador Allende just one day after the Chamber of Deputies of Chile approved a resolution asserting that the government was not respecting the Constitution.
 Less than a month later, the Chilean military deposed Allende.